 Derivative contracts that have a negative fair value are presented as liabilities at fair value through profit or loss.

-For financial liabilities that are not classified and measured at fair value through profit or loss, these are classified as financial liabilities at amortised cost (management fees and costs payable, due to brokers, distributions payable).
+For financial liabilities that are not classified and measured at fair value through profit or loss, these are classified as financial liabilities at amortised cost (payables and due to brokers).